by Ian Greenhalgh & Jeff Smith

 The government had no evidence of espionage.
 So it fashioned an unusual prosecution strategy based on the idea that Dr. Lee must have intended to injure the United States.

 In April 1999, federal prosecutors from Albuquerque went up the mountain to Los Alamos, where scientists gave them what one lawyer called the ” ‘Oh, my God’ speech.”
-Having assessed Dr. Lee’s security breach, the scientists told prosecutors, ”There was nothing more valuable that anyone could take.”
+Having assessed Dr. Lee’s security breach, the scientists told prosecutors, ”There was nothing more valuable than anyone could take.”

 Computer forensic investigators re-created Dr. Lee’s deleted files and determined that Dr. Lee had moved 806 megabytes of information (the equivalent of papers stacked 134 feet high, they said) that contained the tools for computer-simulated weapons testing, a valuable commodity in an age of nuclear test bans.